Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 ax.text(0, 42.1, 'Coldest \ntemp \nv')
 ```

-You can find more about how to format bar charts on the [Pandas documentation website](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.plot.bar.html).
+You can find more about how to format bar charts on the [pandas documentation website](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.plot.bar.html).

 ## Saving your plots as image files

-Saving plots created using Pandas can be done in several ways.
+Saving plots created using pandas can be done in several ways.
 The recommendation for use outside of Jupyter notebooks is to use Matplotlib's `plt.savefig()` function.
 When using `plt.savefig()`, you simply give a list of commands to generate a plot and include `plt.savefig()` with some parameters as the last command in the Python cell.
 The file name is required, and the image format will be determined based on the listed file extension.